Split Pea Soup Recipe

 I love classic recipes!
 The tried-and-true favorites are often fun and easy to master, and they’re so rewarding to serve up to a hungry tribe.
 This split pea soup is definitely one of those recipes, thanks to its delicate but smoky flavor and delicious hearty texture.

-Why We Love This Soup
+Why I Love This Split Pea Soup Recipe

-• Classic Comfort: This split pea soup is a time-honored recipe that’s enjoyable to make and serve.
+• Classic Comfort: This easy split pea soup is a time-honored recipe that’s enjoyable to make and serve.

 • Budget-Friendly: Made with affordable split peas, it’s a nutritious and economical meal option.